 Bio

-She holds an MFA in Film & Media Arts from the University of Utah, where she refined her craft and deepened her commitment to using film for truth-telling, cultural preservation, and generational healing.
+She earned an MFA in Film & Media Arts from the University of Utah, where she honed her skills and grew more dedicated to using film for truth-telling, preserving culture, and supporting generational healing.

-Regina grew up in a performing family, where she gravitated toward the arts.
-She discovered her true calling behind the camera, finding joy in writing, directing, and editing.
+Regina grew up in a performing family and soon found a love for the arts.
+She later realized she was most passionate about working behind the camera, especially in writing, directing, and editing.

-Her academic journey and intellectual curiosity offer a unique perspective, blending cultural heritage with visual storytelling.
-For Regina, learning is a lifelong pursuit and as she often says, “As long as you are breathing, school is in session.”
+Her studies and curiosity help her connect her heritage with storytelling.
+Regina believes learning never ends.
+As she says, “As long as you are breathing, school is in session.”